Roasted Jalapeno Salsa

 • Roasted.
 When making the salsa from scratch, arrange the jalapeno, tomato, and garlic on a baking sheet and bake it for 10 minutes until the edges are charred.
 Then, follow the recipe for the remaining steps; this roasted tomato and jalapeno salsa is a great choice.

 • Peppers.
 Each pepper brings out different flavors and heat.
-Try swapping jalapeno with chili peppers like habanero, poblano, or green bell pepper.
+Try swapping jalapenos for chili peppers like habanero, poblano, or green bell peppers.

 • Vinegar.
-Substitute lemon juice with lime juice or apple cider vinegar for robust flavors.
+Substitute lemon juice with lime juice or apple cider vinegar for a more robust flavor.

 Why is your salsa tasting bland?

-Bland and spicy depends on individual preference.
+Bland and spicy depend on individual preference.
 However, if you feel the salsa is bland, it might be for three reasons.
 Salt, lemon juice, and the jalapeno seeds.

 Sprinkle lemon juice and salt for more action.
-Add a little until the roasted jalapeno salsa reaches the desired taste.
+Add a little at a time until the roasted jalapeno salsa reaches the desired taste.

 How To Spice Up The Salsa?